AC2005/STAT-4830-poker/final_slides.md

     - Began with rewards only for exact matches, but feedback was sparse.
     - Introduced partial credit for near-miss outputs (e.g., valid poker moves, near-optimal bet amounts).
   - **Hyperparameter Exploration:**
-    - Systematic grid search over reward thresholds and learning rates.
+    - Exploration for reward thresholds for formatting/answers and learning rates
     - Iterative refinement based on model performance and stability.

 ---